Maine Garden Ideas

 How do you see fairies?

-Fairies are thought to be most visible early in the morning before the dew dries, at sunset when the sun casts soft shadows across the earth and in the light of the moon.
+• Look for fairies in the early morning before the dew dries, at sunset when the sun casts soft shadows across the earth, or in the light of the moon.

 How do you attract fairies to your garden?